 GPars dataflow can be viewed as bottom-line language-level infrastructure.
-Operators, selectors, channels and event listeners can be very useful at language level to combine, for example, with actors or parallel collections.
-Whenever a need comes for asynchronous handling of events that come through one of more channels, a dataflow operator or a small dataflow network could be a very good fit.
-Unlike tasks, operators are lightweight and release threads when there's no message to process.
-Unlike actors, operators are addressed indirectly through channels and may easily combine messages from multiple channels into one action.
+Operators, selectors listeners can be very useful at language level to combine, for example, with actors or parallel coll need comes for asynchronous handling of events that come through one of more channels, a dat small dataflow network could be a very good fit.
+Unlike tasks, operators are lightweight and relea there's no message to process.
+Unlike actors, operators are addressed indirectly through channe combine messages from multiple channels into one action.

-Alternatively, operators can be looked at as continuous functions, which instantly and repeatedly transform their input values into output.
-We believe that a concurrency-friendly general-purpose programming language should provide this type of abstraction.
+Alternatively, operators can be looked at as continuous functions, which instantly and repeatedly values into output.
+We believe that a concurrency-friendly general-purpose programming languaç type of abstraction.

-At the same time, dataflow elements can be easily used as building blocks for constructing domain-specific workflow-like frameworks.
-These frameworks can offer higher-level abstractions specialized to a single problem domain, which would be inappropriate for a general-purpose language-level library.
-Each of the higher-level concepts is then mapped to (potentially several) GPars concepts.
+At the same time, dataflow elements can be easily used as building blocks for constructing doma workflow-like frameworks.
+These frameworks can offer higher-level abstractions specialized to a domain, which would be inappropriate for a general-purpose language-level library.
+Each of the r then mapped to (potentially several) GPars concepts.

-For example, a network solving data-mining problems may consist of several data sources, data cleaning nodes, categorization nodes, reporting nodes and others.
-Image processing network, on the other hand, may need nodes specialized in image compression and format transformation.
-Similarly, networks for data encryption, mp3 encoding, work-flow management as well as many other domains that would benefit from dataflow-based solutions, will differ in many aspects - the type of nodes in the network, the type and frequency of events, the load-balancing scheme, potential constraints on branching, the need for visualization, debugging and logging, the way users define the networks and interact with them as well as many others.
+For example, a network solving data-mining problems may consist of several data sources, data categorization nodes, reporting nodes and others.
+Image processing network, on the other hand, specialized in image compression and format transformation.
+Similarly, networks for data encrypt work-flow management as well as many other domains that would benefit from dataflow-based s many aspects - the type of nodes in the network, the type and frequency of events, the load-bala potential constraints on branching, the need for visualization, debugging and logging, the way us networks and interact with them as well as many others.

-The higher-level application-specific frameworks should put effort into providing abstractions best suited for the given domain and hide GPars complexities.
-For example, the visual graph of the network that the user manipulates on the screen should typically not show all the channels that participate in the network.
-Debugging or logging channels, which rarely contribute to the core of the solution, are among the first good candidates to consider for exclusion.
-Also channels and lifecycle-event listeners, which orchestrate aspects such as load balancing or graceful shutdown, will probably be not exposed to the user, although they will be part of the generated and executed network.
-Similarly, a single channel in the domain-specific model will in reality translate into multiple channels perhaps with one or more logging/transforming/filtering operators connecting them together.
-The function associated with a node will most likely be wrapped with some additional infrastructural code to form the operator's body.
+The higher-level application-specific frameworks should put effort into providing abstractions bes domain and hide GPars complexities.
+For example, the visual graph of the network that the user screen should typically not show all the channels that participate in the network.
+Debugging or log rarely contribute to the core of the solution, are among the first good candidates to consider for e channels and lifecycle-event listeners, which orchestrate aspects such as load balancing or grace probably be not exposed to the user, although they will be part of the generated and executed ne single channel in the domain-specific model will in reality translate into multiple channels perhaps logging/transforming/filtering operators connecting them together.
+The function associated with a be wrapped with some additional infrastructural code to form the operator's body.

-GPars gives you the underlying components that the end user may be abstracted away completely by the application-specific framework.
-This keeps GPars domain-agnostic and universal, yet useful at the implementation level.
+GPars gives you the underlying components that the end user may be abstracted away complete application-specific framework.
+This keeps GPars domain-agnostic and universal, yet useful at the level.